Technical “How-To’s”

 Processors:

 1. The resource detection processor is used to create a distinction between metrics received from multiple Hadoop systems.
-This helps with filtering metrics from specific Redis hosts in the monitoring tool, in this case, Google Cloud operations.
+This helps filter metrics from specific Redis hosts in the monitoring tool, such as Google Cloud operations.

 2. Add the batch processor to bundle the metrics from multiple receivers.
-We highly recommend using this processor in the configuration, especially for the benefit of the logging component of the collector.
-To learn more about this processor check the documentation.
+We highly recommend using this processor in the configuration, especially for the benefit of the collector's logging component.
+If you would like to learn more about this processor, please check the documentation.

 yaml